openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Wallet Initiated Issuance during Presentation {#use-case-1}

 A user comes across a verifier app that is requesting the user to present a Credential, e.g., a driving license.
 The Wallet determines the requested Credential type(s) from the Credential presentation request and notifies the user that there is currently no matching Credential in the Wallet.
-The Wallet determines an issuer capable of issuing the lacking Credential and upon user consent sends the user to the issuer's user experience (web site or app).
+The Wallet determines a Credential Issuer capable of issuing the lacking Credential and upon user consent sends the user to the Credential Issuer's user experience (web site or app).
 Upon being authenticated and providing consent to issue the Credential into her Wallet, the user is sent back to the Wallet.
 The Wallet informs the user Credential was successfully issued into the Wallet and is ready to be presented to the verifier app that originally requested presentation of that Credential.

 ## Wallet Initiated Issuance during Presentation (requires presentation of additional Credentials during issuance) {#use-case-2}

 A user comes across a verifier app that is requesting the user to present a Credential, e.g., a university diploma.
 The Wallet determines the requested Credential type(s) from the Credential presentation request and notifies the user that there is currently no matching Credential in the Wallet.
-The Wallet then offers the user a list of issuers, which might be based on an issuer list curated by the Wallet provider.
+The Wallet then offers the user a list of Credential Issuers, which might be based on a Credential Issuer list curated by the Wallet provider.
 The user picks the university she graduated from and is sent to that university's user experience (web site or app).

 The user logs in to the university, which determines that the respective user account is not verified yet.
 Among multiple identification options, the user chooses to present identity Credential from her Wallet.
 The user is sent back to the Wallet where she consents to share requested Credential(s) to the university.
 The user is sent back to the university user experience.
 Based on the presented Credential, the university completes the user verification, looks up user data in its database, and offers to issue a diploma as a verifiable Credential.